 The dramatic story of three Polish children during and just after World War II, whose parents are taken away by the Nazis and their house blown up.
 The children manage to escape over the rooftops and join the gangs of orphans living in the ruins of the bombed city, existing as best they can.
 The “silver sword” is only a paper knife, but it is the talisman that, after the Germans have been driven out of Warsaw, gives Ruth, Edek, and Bronia the hope and courage to make an astonishing journey across Europe with their friend Jan until they reach a refugee camp where they are reunited with their parents.

 The book centers on Wanda Petronski, a poor and friendless Polish-American girl.
 Her teacher, outwardly kind, puts her in the worst seat in the classroom and she does not say anything when her schoolmates tease her.
 One day, after Wanda’s classmates laugh at her funny last name and the faded blue dress she wears to school every day, Wanda claims to own one hundred dresses, all lined up in her closet at her worn-down house.

-This is one of my favorite chapter books and I had forgotten that Wanda was Polish until I ran searchs for Polish girls in children’s books.
+This is one of my favorite chapter books and I had forgotten that Wanda was Polish until I ran searches for Polish girls in children’s books.
 Her story exemplifies the racism that Poles faced in America, both adults and children.
-As the victim of girl bullying, Wanda’s father finally moves the family to a new city as direct result of her experience at school.
-Based on a real life experience, author Eleanor Estes was haunted by being a bullying bystander and wrote this book.
+As the victim of girl bullying, Wanda’s father finally moves the family to a new city as a direct result of her experience at school.
+Based on a real-life experience, author Eleanor Estes was haunted by being a bullying bystander and wrote this book.

 3. The Life Of St. Queen Jadwiga (1374-1399) by Zycie Swietej Jadwigi Krolowej